nihat99/rl-swarm-contracts/README.md

 1. **Stage and Round Management**
    - Rounds progress through multiple stages
-   - Each stage has a configurable duration
+   - Stages are advanced by a designated stage updater
-   - Stages automatically advance when their duration is complete
+   - No time-based duration checks for stage progression

 2. **Peer Management**
    - Users can register their peer IDs by linking them to their EOA